hcheng826/fhenix-dark-forest/README.md

 # Dark Forest FHE

+## Foreword
+- For this submission I am mostly focusing on smart contract development as I encounter quite some trictions while trying to set up the frontend for Fhenix.
+Including minor flaws in provided templates, difficuties on downloading the docker container for the node to run locally due to slow network at the venue.
+- This project is inspired by the game Dark Forest: https://zkga.me/.
+It's a game originated from the concept "Dark Forest" in science fiction "3 Body".
+Where in the universe the civilizations in the space try to hide their activities and traces while advancing their techinology.
+- It could be a perfect use case for illustrating the concept of FHE.
+Using FHE we can create a decentralized setup for this game.
+When the spaceships travel in the space, the smart contract could compute the movement of the spaceship, without revealing it's exact location, which is exactly what FHE does.

 ## Gameplay

+Here's a very simplified version of the game design for the course of hackathon.

 1. Setup
 The galactic battlefield is initialized on a 128 x 128 grid, representing the vast expanse of a war-torn sector of the universe.
 - Random Placements: Two advanced spaceships, each controlled by rival alien civilizations, are deployed at random coordinates.
 These two flagships, piloted by your civilization's finest, are tasked with conquering 10 planets scattered across the starfield.
 Ensure no overlap or close proximity between spaceships and planets to give each faction a fighting chance.